cKlee/marcspec-article/article.md

 ![MARCspec software stack](images/software_stack.jpg)

 The purpose of a MARCspec parser is it to parse a MARCspec expression into an object, which is interpretable for MARCspec interpreters.
 Most suitable format for this object is JSON [[^12]], because of its language independence.
 If also this object conforms to the MARCspec object schema [[^13]], MARCspec interpreters can rely on this schema and be developed independently from MARCspec parsers.

 There are already existing MARCspec parsers for Perl [[^14]] and PHP [[^15]] and also MARCspec interpreters for MARC tools like Catmandu [[^16]] and File_MARC [[^17]].

 ## Discussion

-Since I come from a German library and MARC is relatively new in the German libraries [[^18]], my experience with MARC was rather low .
+Since I come from a German library and MARC is relatively new in the German libraries [[^18]], my experience with MARC was rather low.
 When I announced the development of MARCspec the first time on the Perl4Lib mailing list [[^19]], I was pointed to some problems according to ISBD punctuation.
 This practice of cataloging within a MARC record first surprised me because it has archaic roots from the beginning of the MARC development in the 70s.

 I discovered from later researches that ISBD punctuation in MARC is used for two purposes [[^20]]:

 1. display of the traditional paragraph style
 2. designation of data elements beyond MARC subfield designators

-The first purpose is rather annoying, because the traditional paragraph style is rarely seen anywhere and tools have to strip off the ISBD punctuation for other display styles or transformations.
+The first purpose is rather annoying.
+The traditional paragraph style is rarely seen anywhere and tools have to strip off the ISBD punctuation for other display styles or transformations.

 The second purpose is from a software point of view useless.
 Like the majority of MARC tools that are familiar to me [[^21]], MARCspecs view on MARC is MARC as a key-value format.
 Thus in general there will be some accessibility like in this pseudo-code